Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 Select Desktop Wallpaper (User) setting

 • Search for the default lock screen in the settings picker.
 Under the Administrative Templates\Control Panel\Personalization category, you will find the setting Force a specific default lock screen and login image.
 Select it to add it under Configuration settings.
 Close the settings picker.
+This setting works does not work on Pro edition.

 Select Force a specific default lock screen and logon image setting